 Considering this complicated picture, which ethnic groups can claim to be the descended from the Medes?
 If it mattered–and I do not believe it does–then Kurds along with a few others can make this claim.
 But like the Italians, who can claim a little bit more of the Roman legacy than the others on geographical and chronological grounds , the Kurds can do likewise in respect to the Medes.
 For like the Italians, they too are ‘first among equals.’

 The Medes added nothing of particular cultural value to justify fighting over their inheritance.
 The civilization and cultural lux ascribed to the elusive Medes they had adopted from the indigenous peoples and illustrious cultures they found already in place when they arrived in western Asia as nomadic immigrants in circa 1100 BC.
 Kurdish culture, which identifies the Kurdish people, has its native roots in the distinguished legacy of all those who preceded the Medes, but also includes the Medes.
-Only for a relatively short time did those mountains come to be called Media.
+Only for a relatively short time did those mountainous area come to be called Media.
 And the Medes who settled in the Zagros brought little but they learned much from the local indigenous people with an ancient and sophisticated civilization.
 Before merging their identity with them, the Medes enriched the local cultures with one more layer of experience and one more addition of genes into their racial pool.
 And what they left behind after their ethnic name disappeared, continued to evolve through cultures and peoples who came after them, settled in the area and in turn disappeared into the local milieu.

-Yes, Kurds as the descendants of the Medes inasmuch as they contributed genetically and linguistically to the formation of what the Kurds are today.
+Yes, Kurds are the descendants of the Medes inasmuch as they contributed genetically and linguistically to the formation of what the Kurds are today.
 No, Kurds are not descendants of the Medes as their civilized ancestors were already in place when the Medes appeared, flourished, and ultimately disappeared.
-Kurds need not have come at some given date from some other place into their present homeland; indeed they did not.
+Kurds need not have come into beign at some given date from some other place into their present homeland; indeed they did not.
 They and their culture are the progeny of an evolution of native inhabitants and cultures of the Zagros-Taurus mountain systems, coming to us from remote antiquity.
 The addition of a Median ingredient was only one of countless many.

 Source: “Are Kurds descended from the Medes?”, Kurdish Life, Number 10, 1994